Best Inflatable Kayak Australia 2025

 Packed Size - 94x50x27cm

-Cons - Heavy, uncomfortable, unstable, hard to dry
+Cons - Heavy, unstable, uncomfortable

 Aquaglide Navarro 110